Raum-Network/raum-chrysalis-stellarcontract/README.md

 ## 🤝 Get Involved

 Interested in contributing or collaborating?
 We'd love to hear from you.
-Reach out via GitHub or [join our community](#) (link to community if available).
+Reach out via GitHub or [join our community](https://raum.network)